-The Significant Investor Visa 188 is a highly attractive visa.
+Toward the top end of investment is the Significant Investor Visa 188 which is a highly attractive visa.
 It may be affordable for you and your family members.

 There is no age maximum of this visa, so you can be very senior.
 And there is no language hurdle- you don’t have to speak English well or at all.
 If you can’t demonstrate functional English, then a 2nd instalment of the VAC is required.
 There is no “points test” to pass.
 What is required is the minimum complying investment of $A5m.
 This can be held by you, or by you and your partner or a similarly owned company.
 And the complying investments that you select can yield a reasonable return on investment (“ROI”).
 You are not forced into buying only low ROI instruments or investing into a Fund which has no ROI.

 Once the provisional 188 SIV visa is granted you can travel in an out of Australia for the life of the visa, as much as you want.
 You are free to enter and exit and you can own property here (not part of the SIV investment), subject to Foreign Investment Review Board (“FIRB”) approval.

 You don’t have to become “tax resident” of Australia and be subject to world-wide taxation on your overseas income to keep this visa.